ccameronn/sombl-server/README.md

 cp .env-sample .env
 ```

-9. Substitute the example password with your mysql password (you would have used this password in step 1)
+9. Substitute the example password with your mysql password

-10. Run the migrations (this creates the tables)
+10. Run the migrations (to creates the tables)

 ```
 npm run db:migrate
 ```

-11. Run the seeds (this populates the newly created tables with seed data)
+11. Run the seeds (to populate the newly created tables with seed data)

 ```
 npm run db:seed